 EN ISO 13997 CUT TEST

 For safety gloves created with materials designed to have a blunting effect on blades, additional cut protection tests must now be carried out and verified.
 Any sample fabric testing for cut resistance using the ‘Coupe Blade Cut Test’, which blunts the blade during the test, will be marked with an X and tested using the new EN ISO test.
 This is to ensure the degree of protection provided by the glove is as accurate as possible.
 The objective of this new EN ISO 13997 cut test is to determine the resistance of the safety glove by applying the sample fabric with great force in a single movement, a better representation to the pressure type cut risk experienced in the workplace.
 To this end, a sharp-edged blade is dragged over the sample fabric once.
-This allows the accurate calculation of the minimum force required to cut the sample material at a thickness of 20mm.
+This allows the accurate calculation of the minimum force required to cut the sample material at a stroke length of 20mm.
 The result is displayed in Newton’s.
 There are 6 cut levels identified in the new EN ISO cut method.

 This test is carried out through the Martindale Abrasion Machine.
 A sample material is cut from the palm of the glove and fitted to a rubbing head of fixed size and weight.
 This is moved in an elliptical motion over a table covered with abrasion paper.
 The performance level of the glove is measured by the number of abrasion cycles required to ‘hole’ the material.
 Four samples are tested in this way, with the overall performance level decided by the lowest result.